AndyBryson/WsLogger/README.md

 WsLogger
 ========

-Application to log GoFree data messages from Navico products,
+Application to log GoFree data messages from Navico products.